General Notice of COBRA Rights

 - The parent-employee’s hours of employment are reduced;

 - The parent-employee’s employment ends for any reason other than his or her gross misconduct;

 - The parent-employee becomes entitled to Medicare benefits (Part A, Part B, or both);

 - The parents become divorced or legally separated; or

 - The child stops being eligible for coverage under the Plan as a “dependent child.”

 When is COBRA Coverage Available?

 The Plan will offer COBRA continuation coverage to qualified beneficiaries only after Benefits Concepts, the firm that the Plan Administrator has hired to administer COBRA benefits (the “COBRA Administrator”), has been notified that a qualifying event has occurred.
-When the qualifying event is the end of employment or reduction of hours of employment, death of the employee, commencement of a proceeding in bankruptcy with respect to the employer, or the employee’s becoming entitled to Medicare benefits (under Part A, Part B, or both), the Plan Administrator must notify the COBRA Administrator of the qualifying event.
+When the qualifying event is the end of employment or reduction of hours of employment, death of the employee, or the employee’s becoming entitled to Medicare benefits (under Part A, Part B, or both), the Plan Administrator must notify the COBRA Administrator of the qualifying event.

 You Must Give Notice of Some Qualifying Events

-For the other qualifying events (divorce or legal separation of the employee and spouse or a dependent child’s losing eligibility for coverage as a dependent child), you must notify the appropriate party within 60 days after the qualifying event occurs.
+For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child’s losing eligibility for coverage as a dependent child), you must notify the appropriate party within 60 days after the qualifying event occurs.
 If you are an active employee, you must provide this notice to your local HR/Benefits Representative.
-If you are already receiving continuation coverage you must provide this notice to the COBRA Administrator: Benefits Concepts, PO Box 246, Barrington, RI 02806.
-The telephone number for the COBRA Administrator is (800) 969-2009.
+If you are already receiving continuation coverage you must provide this notice to the COBRA Administrator – Mercer Marketplace, PO Box 2280, Omaha, NE 68103-2280.
+The telephone number for the COBRA Administrator is (877) 248-0510.